 Data storage plus marketing automation

 Consideration stage (middle of funnel) - The customer has identified their problem and is looking for a solution.
 Search terms should be focussing on USP’s and problem plus solution words.
+For example:

 Benefits of CDP